Predator Eyes & Sunset Lies 🐫

 Alligators.
 Dozens of them.

-I stand beside Andrew and watch Doug walk casually…and I mean casually.
+I stand beside Andrew and watch Doug in awe.

-Up to a full-grown American alligator like it was a Labrador.
+He walks up to full-grown American alligator like it was a Labrador.

 He kneels.
 He pets it.